Training

 Subsidiary

-The Blue Team will investigate the incident using the methods and tools of classic digital forensics.
+The blue team will investigate the incident using the methods and tools of classic digital forensics.

 Scoring